 Communities across Colorado voted on ballot issues

-Much less attention was paid in Colorado to 138 municipal ballot issues and questions submitted to city voters for a “Yes” or “No” vote.
+Much less attention was being paid in Colorado to 138 municipal ballot issues and questions that were submitted to city voters for a “Yes” or “No” vote.

 We are mainly a representative democracy.
-We elect city council members to represent us on the city council.
+We elect City Council members to represent us on the City Council.
 We elect county commissioners to represent us at the county seat.
-And we elect U.S. representatives and U.S. senators to represent us in Congress.
+And we elect U.S. representatives and U.S. senators to represent us at the Congress.

 But we switch from “representative government” to “direct democracy” when city voters cast their ballots to decide on local city issues.